QEB Hollis Whiteman (chambers)

 QEB Hollis Whiteman is a leading set of barristers' chambers specialising in criminal, financial, and regulatory law, located in the City of London.
 Established in the 1980s, it employs 70 barristers, including 21 King's Counsel, four Treasury Counsel and one Standing Counsel to the RCPO.
-The current Heads of Chambers are Selva Ramasamy KC and Adrian Darbishire KC and the Chief Clerk is Chris Emmings.
+The current Heads of Chambers are Adrian Darbishire KC and Selva Ramasamy KC and the Chief Clerk is Chris Emmings.

 History

 The set was established in June 1982 by Daniel Hollis QC (1925–2016).
 It was named after their former premises at Queen Elizabeth Building in the Temple which it left in 2010, moving to the City of London.